stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter3_Use_Cases.md

 Each meta category is devided into smaller, more specific categories, each being a representation of an actual job on StarExec.
 These categories may be best described by the meta categories "Termination of Programming Languages", as there is a category about the programming language C. Other categories could bring up Java, Logic Programming or Functional Programming.

 ## Displaying a Competition and its Results

+The Star-Exec-Presenter is a tool that ran during the 2014 Termination Competition.
+It should display the current status of the competition run with a compact web interface that automatically updates itself.